-As of the 2016-2017 school year, Montana’s schools were home to 3,000 English language learners.
-As of the 2014-2015 school year, the most common five languages spoken by ELLs in Montana were German, Spanish, North American Indian languages, Russian, and Chinese.
+As of 2019, Montana’s schools were home to 3,500 English language learners.
+In recent years, the most common languages spoken by multilingual students in Montana include German, Spanish, North American Indian languages, Russian, and Chinese.
 (U.S. Dept. of Education, National Center for Education Statistics)

 Montana is a member of WIDA (World-Class Instructional Design and Assessment), joining in 2011.
 WIDA is a consortium of states dedicated to the design and implementation of high standards and equitable educational opportunities for English language learners which offers states programming for identifying and annually assessing the English language development of its English learners.